The Xbox Series S has finally been announced!

-We’ve rounded up all of the available rumors regarding the Xbox Series S and will walk you through everything there is to know about the lesser-known next-gen console, including its potential price, release date, specs and what we would like to see from it.
+We’ve rounded up all of the available news and rumors regarding the Xbox Series S and will walk you through everything there is to know about the all-digital next-gen console, including its price, release date, specs and what we would like to see from it.

 - Xbox Series X vs. PS5: Which console is right for you?